Marie Vibbert: Fiction

 While she published an early short story, "Brain Trust" in the online magazine Reflection's Edge in February 2006, her significant body of short fiction started to appear after 2013.
 Her work has appeared in science fiction magazines including Analog Science Fiction, The Magazine of Fantasy and Science Fiction, Daily Science Fiction, and Clarkesworld, and has been reprinted in several anthologies.
 Her work has been called "the embodiment of what science fiction should be in 2016" by The Oxford Culture Review.

-Her debut science fiction novel, Galactic Hellcats appeared in 2021, and was longlisted for the British Science Fiction Association' BSFA Award for 2021.
+Her debut science fiction novel, Galactic Hellcats appeared in 2021, and was longlisted for the BSFA Award for 2021.
 Reviews of the book called it "Tongue-in-cheek humor, delightfully absurd (if sometimes over the top) action, and heartening themes of found family keep the pages turning" (Publishers Weekly) and "An interplanetary biker-squad romp that’s less cheesy than the Russ Meyer–esque premise suggests" (Kirkus Reviews).